-Pothos and vining philodendron varieties are arguably some of the most popular houseplants around, and ironically they are often mistaken for one another.
+Pothos and vining philodendron varieties are arguably some of the most popular houseplants around, but they are often mistaken for one another.
 While they do look alike and have a lot of the same growth requirements and habits, they are different plants with distinct characteristics and needs.
 Once you know what to look for, they are quite easily distinguishable from one another.

-Differences Between Pothos & Philodendrons
+Differences Between Pothos and Philodendrons

 Pothos and philodendrons are two separate and distinct plants that belong to separate genera.
-Pothos belongs to the Epipremnum genus and philodendron belongs to the Philodendron genus.
-However, they do exist under the same family as both pothos and philodendron belong to the aroid plant family (Araceae).
+Pothos belongs to the Epipremnum genus, and philodendron belongs to the Philodendron genus.
+However, they do exist under the same family, as both pothos and philodendron belong to the aroid plant family (Araceae).

 Leaf Shape and Texture